 The History of Sand Castle Winery

-Sand Castle Winery was founded in 1974 by brothers Joseph and Paul Maxian.
-Born and raised in Bratislava, Czechoslovakia, a region renowned for winemaking, the Maxian brothers combined European and American tradition to create world class, premium wine.
+As pioneers in East Coast viticulture, Sand Castle Winery was founded in 1974 combining European and American tradition to create world class, premium wine.

-The winery name and facility is inspired by a magnificent castle in their hometown of Bratislava.
-The 10,000 square foot castle includes, a tented Garden Pavilion, the second floor Grand Hall, and an expansive tasting room, and a 7,000 square foot wine cellar.
+The winery name and facility is inspired by a magnificent European Castle.
+The 21,000 square foot chateau includes, a tented Garden Pavilion, the second floor Grand Hall, an expansive tasting room, and a 7,000 square foot wine cellar.
 Sand Castle Winery hosts daily wine tastings and tours, private tastings, events, and is a distinctive location for parties and weddings.